Kawayan-Media/suki/README.md

 The POS itself is written using popular Flutter framework so that we can use it for multiple platform.

-The POS client is availble for mobile (Android, iOS) and Desktop (Windows, Linux and OSX).
+The POS client is available for mobile (Android, iOS) and Desktop (Windows, Linux and OSX).

 # Installation